SerBravoSantos/tasks-calendar/TasksCalendar.md

 1. **Evaluation:**
     Each of the chromosomes of the total population are evaluated following a criteria previously accepted.
 This evaluation will tell the algorithm how good is the individual.
 The criteria chosen will be the fitness function, and the fitness score will determine the quality of the chromosome.
 2. **Selection:**
     After evaluation, the GA chooses the next generation which will be transformed later on using the crossover and mutation functions.
+Usually, we want to prioritize the selection of better individuals.
 There exists different techniques to select the new population.
 3. **Crossover:**
     The crossover function combines two chromosomes to obtain two different childs.
 4. **Mutation:**